• 10 heures

 4. Additional links (if any)

-Let's create this wiki page for the Retake Quiz user story, which is as follows:
+Let's create this wiki page for the Submit Quiz user story, which is as follows:

 Background

 The background should give a little general information about this user story.
 For example, the background section for the feature had a high-level description of a quiz.
-Now, the background section for Retake Quiz should provide a high-level description for retaking a quiz.
+Now, the background section for choose answers and submit the quiz should provide a high-level description for submit a quiz.
 Here is an example:

 Screenshots

 The Feature wiki page provided a couple of screenshots of a quiz's appearance.
-But for the user story, you want to provide all the screenshots necessary for this user story.
-For example, Retake Quiz could have screenshots for:
+For the user story, you want to provide all the screenshots necessary for this user story.
+For example, Submit Quiz could have screenshots for:

 Acceptance Tests